 Puerto Montt-Puerto Chacabuco-Laguna San Rafael-Puerto Montt

-Ideal for those wishing to see the beautiful glacier at Laguna San Rafael, Navimag's round trip takes 5 days/4 nights (shorter trips can be taken from Puerto Montt to Puerto Chacabuco).
+Ideal for those wishing to see the beautiful glacier at Laguna San Rafael, Navimag's round trip takes 5 days/4 nights.
 Skorpios operates more deluxe 6-night round trips to the Laguna from Puerto Montt, and 4-night trips from Puerto Chacabuco.

 Dollars are without a doubt the preferred option throughout the country.
 If changing cash in Chile, try to do it in Santiago, where the exchange rate is more favourable than in rural areas, commissions are lower (if at all), and European currencies more likely to be accepted.